plu5/plu5.github.io/_devlog/9-hiding-windows-for-optimisation-and-prefetching-mpv.md

 - When using `--reverse` with INPUTFILE, we should verify the date on INPUTFILE and regenerate the reversed list if it's more recent than the cache in order to reflect changes to the file.
 - Add `--pos=N` option to force starting position irrespective of pos file.
 - At the start, `playlist-pos` is always going to be 0, but `pos` might not be.
 These variables need to be kept separate. `pos` keeps track of the line number in the actual file so we should use that one to decide what to load, not `playlist-pos`. `playlist-pos` should be used to check where the user navigated in the playlist (next, previous, or it could be even jumping several, but not beyond the contiguous range we've already loaded) by checking its new value against its previous value.
-- If there are "" in the video title, it breaks our IPC command JSON.
+- If there are double quotes `""` in the video title, it breaks our IPC command JSON.
 I don't want to introduce another dependency, so I just escape quotes and backslash in the title and hope that it's enough.
 - Handling end of list: It suffices to just do nothing when `get_link_at_line_number` stdout is empty.
 - Having a human-readable component to the cache and pos filenames made me realise that we should not be saving anything for pseudofiles.
-It's not going to be able to distinguish one from the other. devfd63........463ecdb87a44dc7.pos.txt
+It's not going to be able to distinguish one from the other. `devfd63........463ecdb87a44dc7.pos.txt`
 - Add `--nosave` option to optionally avoid saving position and cache.
 - The sleep before the call to `observe` is fragile.
 How long the socket takes to be set up depends on how long mpv takes to load the first video.
 Open it on idle then before trying to load anything.
 Then preload the first video in the way we preload others, just with "replace" instead of "insert-at", so that it starts playback.
   + When opening it on idle, the first `playlist-pos` I get is -1 rather than 0.
 We need to ensure then that we ignore it when it's less than 0.